 Section 162(m) of the Internal Revenue Code disallows a tax deduction to publicly held companies for compensation paid to certain covered executives to the extent such compensation exceeds \$1.0 million per covered officer in any year.
-The Tax Cuts and Jobs Act (the "Act"), which was signed into law at the end of 2017, eliminated an exception to the deduction limit for qualified performance-based compensation, and broadened the application of the deduction limit to certain current and former executive officers who previously were exempt from such limit, effective for taxable years beginning on and after January 1, 2018.
-While the Compensation Committee considers the deductibility of executive compensation under Section 162(m) when evaluating particular compensation programs in the context of the Compensation Committee understands that, particularly in light of the changes under the Act, it is possible that the compensation payable to our named executive officers will exceed the \$1.0 million limit under Section 162(m) in one or more future years.
+The Compensation Committee understands that it is possible that the compensation payable to our named executive officers will exceed the \$1.0 million limit under Section 162(m).
 We believe that in establishing the cash and equity incentive compensation programs for our named executive officers, the potential deductibility of the compensation payable under those programs should be only one of a number of relevant factors taken into consideration, and not the sole governing factor.
 For that reason, we may deem it appropriate to provide one or more named executive officers with the opportunity to earn incentive compensation, whether through annual cash incentive programs tied to our financial performance or through equity awards, which together with base salary in the aggregate may be in excess of the amount deductible by reason of Section 162(m) or other provisions of the Internal Revenue Code.
 We believe it is important to maintain cash and equity incentive compensation at the levels needed to attract and retain the named executive officers essential to our success, even if all or part of that compensation may not be deductible by reason of the Section 162(m) limitation.